DiversiTree project

 The urban forest – another name for all the trees in the city – helps make the city a nice place live and work in.
 It also helps us adapt to climate change and support biodiversity.
 A variety of species and ages is important to a healthy and resilient urban forest.

 Our DiversiTree project promotes the importance of diversity to the city’s urban forest.
-The project started in September 2023 and has a planned end date of December 2025.
+The project started in September 2023 and has a planned end date of spring 2026, with legacy projects continuing past then.

 The project focuses on identifying and managing ‘veteran’ trees along the riverbanks.
 It also incorporates our work to engage underrepresented local people and communities.